 Increased funding for programs such as Pacific Coastal Salmon Recovery Fund can increase the number of restoration projects completed in floodplains. |

-Number of onsite septic systems (OSS) inventoried |
+Number of onsite septic systems (OSS) in compliance with inspection schedules |

 Increase |